Xutos & Pontapés: 1979–1984: Early years

 Xutos & Pontapés' first live show was on 13 January 1979, in a celebration of 25 years of rock and roll at the Sociedade Filarmónica Amigos do Apolo in Lisbon, where they played four songs in six minutes, at 3 a.m.
 In 1980 Xutos & Pontapés were the opening act for Wilko Johnson at the Belenenses Pavilion in Lisbon.
 During the year, they played several other concerts and made their first recordings, while working on their main jobs.

 In 1981 Francis joined the band as a guitar player.
-Shortly after, Zé Leonel leaves the band and Tim becomes the vocalist.
+Shortly after, Zé Leonel left the band and Tim became the vocalist.
 The band continued playing concerts throughout the year.
 At the end of the year, they signed their first contract with the label Rotação and released their first single, "Sémen".
 The song was successful among radio listeners.

 In 1982 they released their second single, "Toca e Foge", and their debut album 1978-1982.
 The album was well received by critics but was not commercially successful.
 Their label, Rotação, closed its doors in late summer that year.

 In 1983 Francis left the band.
 Xutos & Pontapés invested in live shows, playing concerts almost every night, and their fanbase started growing.
 João Cabeleira joined the band in late 1983 for the role of lead guitarist.

 In late 1984 Gui joined the band as a saxophone player.